nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 To put a document under retention, you have to link the document to a retention rule.</br>
 By doing so:
-- the document will be automatically tagged as a **record**
+- The document will be automatically tagged as a **record**
-- the retention rule's settings will be applied to the document
+- The retention rule's settings will be applied to the document

 {{#> callout type='warning' }}
 This is an **irreversible action**, even as an administrator, meaning you can't unlink a retention rule to the document and you can't shorten the retention period.